Physis: Christian theology

 As part of the Pauline theology of salvation by grace, Paul writes in Ephesians 2:3 that "we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind.
 In the next verse he writes, "by grace you have been saved."

-Usage in patristic theology
+In patristic theology

 Theologians of the early Christian period differed in the usage of this term.
 In Antiochene circles, it connoted the humanity or divinity of Christ conceived as a concrete set of characteristics or attributes.
 In Alexandrine thinking, it meant a concrete individual or independent existent and approximated to hypostasis without being a synonym.
 While it refers to much the same thing as ousia it is more empirical and descriptive focussing on function while ousia is metaphysical and focuses more on reality.
 Although found in the context of the Trinitarian debate, it is chiefly important in the Christology of Cyril of Alexandria.